Running scripts at startup (Ubuntu)

 After doing some poking around, the method that appealed most to me, and seemed to be both safe and reliable, was to use a cron job.
 The linked post spells out the rationale and steps, but for my own records, this is the process I used:

-2. Set up the cron job.
-There are different approaches advocated here, but since this is dead easy, I simply invoke $ crontab -e, which opens for me in the nano editor.
-At the bottom of the file, I added the line:
+cronjob.
+There are different approaches advocated here, but since this is dead easy, I simply invoke$ crontab -e, which opens for me in the nano editor.
+At the bottom of the file, I added the line:@reboot /home/[user]/.local/bin/app-copy-profileSave, and done.

 Now, at each startup (not only “reboot”), the script runs.
 This can be implemented for multiple scripts, of course.